IBM/universal-connectors/filter-plugin/logstash-filter-azure-postgresql-guardium/README.md

 ## 4. Connecting to Azure postgreSQL Database:

 1. Start the psql and provide connection details.
-2. Enter the **server name** (from overview window of server in azure portal)
+2. Enter the **server name** (from the overview window of the server in the Azure portal).
 3. Enter the database name as 'postgres'.
 4. Enter 'port' as 5432.
-5. Provide the 'username' (you will get it from azure portal,click on overview and copy admin username) and ‘password’ that we had set while creating the database.
+5. Provide the 'username' (you can get it from the Azure portal.
+Click **overview** and copy the admin username and ‘password’ that you set when you created the database).
 6. Click enter.
 7. Enter command to give access to pgaudit.
     ```text